![]() |

 Freshwater Fishing

-• Fishing for resident species such as rainbow trout, arctic char, arctic grayling, and northern pike is reported to be good.
-Spinners, spoons and flies should work well until salmon begin to spawn in mid-August.
+Fishing for resident species such as rainbow trout, Arctic char, Arctic grayling, and northern pike is reported to be good in locations where access is possible.
+Spinners, spoons and dry flies should work well until salmon begin spawning in early August.

 Saltwater Fishing

-Halibut fishing near Protection Point is reported to be poor to fair with mixed success.
+Halibut fishing near Protection Point is reported to be fair to good with mixed success.

 Local Lakes